 Leases where the risks and rewards of ownership are retained by the lessor are classified as operating leases.
-Payments made under operating leases (net of any incentives received from the lessor) are charged to the statement of income on a straight-line period of the lease.
+Payments made under operating leases (net of any incentives received from the lessor) are charged to the statement of profit or loss on a straight-line period of the lease.

-T. Segment reporting
+T. Operating Segements